-Foundation courses in cognition, audiology, and other key topics prepare you for graduate-level study in speech-language pathology.
+Foundation courses in phonetics, anatomy and physiology, speech and language development, audiology, and other key topics prepare you for graduate-level study in speech-language pathology.

 Instrumentation and research courses teach you how to evaluate the aspects of speech production and how to continually integrate the most up-to-date research into your practice.

-Disorder courses expose you to a range of communicative and speech-related challenges affecting clients of all ages and backgrounds.
+Disorder courses expose you to a range of speech, language, communicative, and swallowing related disorders affecting clients of all ages and backgrounds.

-Electives allow you to expand your knowledge and skills in specific areas of interest, such as augmentative and alternative communication and craniofacial anomalies.
+Electives allow you to expand your knowledge and skills in specific areas of interest, such as augmentative and alternative communication and working with medically complex children.

 Learn More about Speech@NYU